 Most days, I stay fasted until about 1:00pm.
 But if I find that I’m hungry before then, I’ll eat.
 On the occasion that I eat in the morning, I’ll almost always have eggs, either soft-cooked or in a simple scramble with chopped kale or spinach.

-Often for lunch, I have my signature “Big Ass Salad.”
+Often for lunch, I have one of my signature Mark Sisson recipes, the “Big Ass Salad.”
 Anything is fair game, as long as it’s a big bowl of mostly vegetables.
 I start with a bed of greens and add whatever vegetables I have around.
-I make sure to incorporate a little protein, healthy fats from avocado or macadamia nuts, and I top it off with a generous amount (some would say ridiculous amount, but I love it) of whatever Primal Kitchen dressing I’m into that day.
+I make sure to incorporate a little protein, healthy fats from avocado or macadamia nuts, and I top it off with a generous amount (some would say ridiculous amount, but I love it) of whatever Mark Sisson Primal Kitchen dressing I’m into that day.
 As you might imagine, I’m always stocked.
 I’ve been reaching for Balsamic Vinaigrette lately.
 It works with every mix of salad ingredients I can come up with.

 If I were to pick a favorite dinner, it would probably come from the grill.
 Seared ribeye with a side of zucchini, asparagus, leeks—again, whatever I have—brushed with a Primal Kitchen marinade and lightly grilled.
 I have instructions on how to choose and prepare the perfect steak here.
 I’ve perfected my method over the years.